natappesl/VPRdex/README.md

 7. Copy the local address of that location, it should look something like: "C:\Users\<Your Username>\Documents"

-8. In the command prompt, type: "cd <the chosen location>"
+8. In the command prompt, type: "cd <The chosen location>"

 9. Then type: "git clone <This Repo's Copy Link>"
  - The link can be found by going to this repo's homepage and clicking the green "Clone or Download" link in the top right and copying that link